 There are numbers of theoretical rationales as to why bandwagoning should occur (Hardmeier 2008).
-While psychological explanations emphasize the natural instinct or “feels good” aspect of to join in the winner’s side, voters may have a logical incentive to use majority preference as a heuristics to find “correct” and viable choice in elections (Chaiken 1987, Lau and Redlawsk 2001).
-The heuristics explanation especially makes sense in terms of local partisan environments in national elections.
-The local voting patterns often have a weak connection to winning or losing at the national level, but if political preferences are geographically sorted (Tam Cho, Gimpel and Hui 2013), the local partisan environment can be effective heuristics of how others with similar preferences would vote.
+While psychological explanations emphasize the natural instinct or “feels good” aspect of joining on the winner’s side, voters may have a logical incentive to use majority preference as a heuristic approach to find “correct” and viable choices in elections (Chaiken 1987; Lau and Redlawsk 2001).
+The heuristic explanation especially makes sense in terms of local partisan environments in national elections.
+The local voting patterns often have a weak connection to winning or losing at the national level, but if political preferences are geographically sorted (Tam Cho, Gimpel, and Hui 2013), the local partisan environment can be effective heuristically in influencing how others with similar preferences vote.

-It is straightforward to expect that the tendency of heuristics based bandwagoning is weaker among informed than uninformed voters because those with abundant resources to support their own preferences tend to be resistant to the reception of additional signals Zaller (1992).
+It is reasonable to expect that the tendency of heuristic-based bandwagoning is weaker among informed than uninformed voters because those with abundant resources to support their own preferences tend to be resistant to the reception of additional signals (Zaller 1992).
 Empirical evidence is consistent with this claim.
-For example, the mock election experiment conducted by Huckfeldt, Pietryka and Reilly (2014) shows that voting decisions of participants who are able to receive more private information about their preference are affected less by the preference signals obtained through the communication with other participants.
+For example, the mock election experiment conducted by Huckfeldt, Pietryka, and Reilly (2014) shows that voting decisions of participants who are able to receive more private information about their preference are affected less by the preference signals obtained through communication with other participants.
 Similarly, the survey experiment conducted by Roy et al. (2015) indicates that the depth of obtained candidate information moderates bandwagoning behavior.
-They design a mock election where respondents can search for information about candidates before the random subset of them receiving the result of pre-election polling.
-They find that those who searched more information about candidates (i.e., informed voters) are less likely to vote for the leading candidate in the polling than those who searched less (i.e., uninformed voters).
+They design a mock election in which respondents can search for information about candidates before the random subset of them receiving the result of pre-election polling.
+They find that those who searched for more information about candidates (i.e., informed voters) are less likely to vote for the leading candidate in the polling than those who searched less (i.e., uninformed voters).

-In sum, the third hypothesis suggests that bandwagoning is primarily occurring in re-

-sponse to the local partisan environment among uninformed voters:
+In sum, the third hypothesis suggests that bandwagoning is primarily occurring in response to the local partisan environment among uninformed voters:

 H3: The more skewed the local partisan environment, the more likely uninformed voters (and not informed voters) vote with the majority party in the local partisan environment.